 - Explore professional training and an understanding of motivational mechanisms needed within the field.

 - Principles of Canine Psychology and Basic Training

 - Canine Development

 - Consulting and Coaching

-Lectures are delivered in three-hour sessions per week in the evenings, 6-9pm.
-On occasions, this may be split over two evenings.
+Lectures are delivered online in three-hour sessions per week in the evenings, 6-9pm.
+On occasion, this may be split over two evenings.

-In total, contact time will be approximately eight hours a week to include lectures, seminars, asynchronous sessions, support sessions.
+In total, contact time will be approximately eight hours a week to include lectures, seminars, asynchronous sessions and support sessions.

 There are compulsory block sessions, which are conducted at University Centre Bishop Burton in East Yorkshire, UK.

 - Students will require regular access to a computer with a broadband Internet connection in order to participate in webinars, download learning materials, watch recorded webinars and submit assignments.
 A headset with microphone will be required for participation in webinars and on-line tutorials.

 - Appropriate software is required: Microsoft Office and OpenOffice (freeware) are the only office suites supported.